OlaShabalina/aws-data-analytics-workshop/steps/step3-databrew/README.md

 If you notice, we already have a recipe attached to the data with some transformations.
 Let's try to update the recipe via the UI to see how the data changes.
 Your tasks:

-1. Change date format for `release_date` from DD/MM/YYYY to YYYY-MM-DD
+1. Change format for `release_date` to date
 2. Convert `popularity` field to appropriate numeric data type and reduce number of decimal after `.` to 2.

+Make sure to publish your updates in Recipe.

 ## 3. Run the DataBrew job to apply transformations